aliprf/ASMNet/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 ## Installing the requirements
 In order to run the code you need to install python >= 3.5.
-The requirements and the libraries needed to run the code can be install using the following command:
+The requirements and the libraries needed to run the code can be installed using the following command:

 ```
   pip install -r requirements.txt